formidablejs/formidablejs.org/docs/craftsman.md

 </TabItem>
 </Tabs>

-Now that you've added your `User` model, you can access it from the Shell environment by just calling `User` in the environment.
+Now that you've added your `User` repository, you can access it from the Shell environment by just calling `User` in the environment.
 [Imba-Shell](https://github.com/donaldp/imba-shell) will autocomplete your code.

 ## Writing Commands